-- The applicant is an eligible organization and is recommended by the CoC - The CoC meets the requirements of section 8404(a)(1) - The application proposes an eligible activity in the CoC SA consistent with section 8408 - Grant size limits are discussed in the next section.
+- The applicant is an eligible organization and is recommended by the CoC - The CoC meets the requirements of section 8404(a)(1) - The application proposes an eligible activity in the CoC SA consistent with section 8408 - Grant size limits are discussed in the next section applications and managing the contracts.
+HCD will be monitoring AEs to ensure that they can effectively manage the number of awards they make.